-Before getting pregnant get your full mouth checked up, so as to avoid any forthcoming dental pain, as you must be aware that a lot of dental treatment are not possible during pregnancy and you may have to bear the pain throughout your pregnancy due to unsuitable conditions of strong medications.
+When planning pregnancy get your full mouth checked up, to avoid any forthcoming dental pain, as you must be aware that a lot of dental treatment is not possible during pregnancy and you may have to bear the pain throughout your pregnancy due to unsuitable conditions of strong medications.

-So get a full mouth treatment done for cavities and bleeding gums before getting pregnant especially if you have wisdom tooth pain or any deep cavity pain.
-Get a root canal done or extraction of wisdom tooth before pregnancy to avoid pain and eating antibiotics during your nine months.
+So get a full mouth treatment done for cavities and bleeding gums when planning pregnancy especially if you have wisdom tooth pain or any deep cavity pain.
+Get a root canal done or extraction of wisdom tooth before pregnancy in order to avoid pain and consumption of antibiotics during the nine months.